Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

 A {\em two-stage} approach was proposed in \cite{FriedmanPopescu03,FrPo08}\footnote{ Although \cite{FrPo08} discusses various techniques regarding rules, we focus on the aspect of the two-stage approach which \cite{FrPo08} derives from \cite{FriedmanPopescu03}, since it is the most relevant portion to our work due to its contrast with our interleaving approach. } that, in essence, first performs GBDT to learn basis functions and then fits their weights with $L_1$ penalty in the post-processing stage.
 Note that by contrast RGF generates basis functions and optimizes their weights in an {\em interleaving} manner so that fully-corrected weights can influence generation of the next basis functions.

-Table \ref{tab:glmnet} shows the performance results of the two-stage approach on the regression and 2-way classification tasks described in Section and \ref{sec:exp:real}.
+Table \ref{tab:glmnet} shows the performance results of the two-stage approach on the regression and 2-way classification tasks described in Section \ref{sec:exp:real}.
 As is well known, $L_1$ regularization has ``feature selection'' effects, assigning zero weights to more and more features with stronger regularization.
-After performing GBDT\footnote{ We used our own implementation of GBDT for this purpose, as {\tt gbm} does not have the functionality to output the features generated by tree learning.

-} with the parameter chosen by cross validation on the training data, we used the R package {\tt glmnet} \cite{FriHasTib11} to compute the entire $L_1$ path in which the regularization parameter goes down gradually and thus more and more basis functions obtain nonzero weights.
-The table shows the best RMSE or accuracy (\%) in the $L_1$ path computed by {\tt glmnet}.
-The numbers in the parentheses compare the sizes of the best models with and without post-processing of the two-stage approach; for example, in the first row, the size of the best model after post-processing is 4.3\% compared with the best GBDT model without post-processing.
-The results show that the $L_1$ post processing makes the models smaller, but it often degrades accuracy.
-We view the results as supporting RGF's interleaving approach.
+After performing GBDT\footnote{ We used our own implementation of GBDT for this purpose, as {\tt gbm} does not have the functionality to output the features generated by tree learning. } with the parameter chosen by cross validation on the training data, we used the R package {\tt glmnet} \cite{FriHasTib11} to compute the entire $L_1$ path in which the regularization parameter goes down gradually and thus more and more basis functions obtain nonzero weights, and chose the $L_1$ regularization parameter by 3-fold cross validation using the cross validation functionality of {\tt glmnet}.
+In the table, the numbers in the parentheses compare the sizes of the models with and without post-processing of the two-stage approach; for example, on Adult, the size of the model after post-processing is 13.5\% compared with the GBDT model without post-processing and accuracy is 0.52\% lower.
+The results show that the $L_1$ post processing makes the models smaller, but it noticeably degrades accuracy on all but one dataset.
+We view that for achieving better accuracy, RGF's interleaving approach has a clear advantage.